 Five-year-old Riley Chicino’s tiny classroom chair has been empty since she was diagnosed with leukemia last summer.
-Riley’s mother, Kaylie Manger, said the hospital stays and chemotherapy treatments have been a test of strength for her feisty daughter.
+Riley’s mother, Kaylie Manger, said the power of friendship, hospital stays, and chemotherapy treatments have been a test of strength for her feisty daughter.

 “She was just saying, ‘I wish my bones weren’t sick anymore,’ and she just fell on the floor,” Manger told CBS News.
 “I couldn’t say anything.
 I just hugged her and said, ‘We’re gonna get through it.'”